 The UCSF School of Nursing takes pride in its graduate programs, which represent a century of pioneering leadership that has produced many of the country’s — and the world’s — nursing leaders.
 Among schools of nursing nationwide, the UCSF School of Nursing is one of the top recipients of research funding from the National Institutes of Health.
 The School's graduate students have many opportunities to capitalize on the symbiotic relationship between the Nursing PhD, MS, and MEPN programs, and the other basic, clinical, and social and populational science programs offered by the Graduate Division.

 There are over 100 faculty members in the four School of Nursing departments.
 Twelve members of the Nursing faculty are dedicated to the MS and MEPN programs specifically.
-See a list of Nursing faculty research activities.
+See a list of Nursing faculty research areas.

 Nursing MS graduates typically find work in California as nurse practitioners or clinical nurse specialists.
 Others assume research, policy or leadership positions.
 Nursing PhD graduates more often obtain academic positions in schools of nursing throughout the state and the nation.